The Sunshine Vitamin: Vitamin D Deficiency

 Treatment Options

 Vitamin D comes in two forms: D2 and D3.
 Vitamin D2 comes from plants, while vitamin D3 comes from animals.
 You will need a prescription to get vitamin D2, but vitamin D3 is available over-the-counter.
-Talk to your doctor to determine if you need to take a vitamin supplement, how much to take and which one will work best for you.
+Talk to your doctor to determine if you need a vitamin supplement, how much to take and which one will work best for you.

 Helping You Feel Whole Again